The Bullet Train: Release

 The Bullet Train premiered in Japan on 5 July 1975.
-It was released in North America on 1 January 1976.
-The film was retitled Super Express 109 for its release in France on 30 June 1976.
+The film was released in North America on 1 January 1976.
+It was re-titled Super Express 109 for its release in France on 30 June 1976.
+Sato said the film was a big hit in France, and remarked that when foreign distributors buy a movie, it "seems" to include the right to edit it.